Drew Merriman: Avoiding Common Pitfalls in 2026

 Consistency is king, yet many falter here.
 A haphazard approach to training, marked by sporadic bursts of intense effort followed by periods of inactivity, is a sure way to hinder progress.
 The human body and mind thrive on routine and repetition.
 For Drew Merriman, and indeed any elite athlete, a structured and consistent practice schedule is non-negotiable.
 This doesn’t just mean showing up; it means engaging in deliberate practice focused on improvement, week after week, month after month.

 This inconsistency often stems from a lack of clear goals or an underestimation of the cumulative effect of regular training.
 Without a well-defined plan and the discipline to stick to it, progress plateaus, and motivation wanes.
 Many individuals find themselves asking, “Why aren’t I getting better?”
 The answer often lies in the unevenness of their dedication.
 In 2026, with advanced tracking tools and personalized training programs available, there’s less excuse than ever for erratic practice habits.
+According to sports performance analysts, consistent, high-quality training sessions yield significantly better results than infrequent, high-intensity bursts.

 Ignoring the Power of Mental Fortitude Development